dhennyacampos/testsmellspreventionguidelines/README.md

  <h2>Test smells prevention 🧹</h2>
 </p>

-To prevent these kinds of problems known as <b>"test smells"</b> from occurring in test code, it is important to avoid certain scripting structures in the test code.
+To prevent these kinds of problems known as <b>" test smells"</b> from occurring in test code, it is important to avoid certain scripting structures in the test code.
-In the following we will show some structures that will help developers avoid having the following test smells in their test code.
+In the following, we will show some structures that will help developers avoid having the following test smells in their test code.

 <p> ➡ See <a href="testcodreprevention.md" >prevention and exemplo </a> of test smells</p>

 <p align="center">
- <h2>tasks 🤝</h2>
+ <h2>tasks </h2>
 </p>
+<p> ➡ See <a href="testcodreprevention.md" >prevention and exemplo </a> of test smells</p>

 <p align="center">
  <h2>Contributions 🤝</h2>